Education in Wales: Welsh language

+In the 19th century Welsh was often repressed by schools.
+In the 20th century the language gradually gained a more prominent role in the education system.

-A significant minority of students in Wales are educated either wholly or largely through the medium of Welsh: in 2014/15, 15.7% of children and young people received Welsh-medium education – a drop from the 15.9% in 2010/11.
-An additional 10% attend schools in which significant portion of the curriculum is bilingual.
-The study of the Welsh language is available to all age groups through nurseries, schools, colleges and universities and in adult education.
+A significant minority of students in Wales are educated largely through the medium of Welsh: in 2014/15, 15.7% of children and young people received Welsh-medium education – a drop from the 15.9% in 2010/11.
+An additional 10% attended schools in which significant portion of the curriculum is bilingual.
+The study of the Welsh language is available to all age groups through nurseries, schools, colleges, and universities, and in adult education.
+Though, involvement is fairly limited above secondary school level.
 The study of the language is compulsory for all pupils in State Schools until the age of 16.

 Educational institutions have flexibility over how much English children are taught prior to the age of seven.
 This is in order to allow Welsh medium schools and nurseries to immerse young children in the language as much as possible.
 In the later years of primary school, the curriculum at Welsh medium schools continues to be mostly (70% or more) taught in Welsh whilst at secondary level all subjects other than English are taught in Welsh.
 However, as they get older, students in Welsh medium education are required to work towards the same tests and qualifications in the English language as their counterparts who were primarily educated in English.

+Legislation

+Education (Wales) Measure 2009

+The Education (Wales) Measure 2009 made certain reforms to allow appeals and claims of disability discrimination to the Special Educational Needs Tribunal.

+Learning and Skills (Wales) Measure 2009

+The Learning and Skills (Wales) Measure 2009 changed the curriculum to widen pupil choice.

+Education (Wales) Measure 2011

+The Education (Wales) Measure 2011 facilitated the establishment of federations of schools.
+The measure also established statutory training for governors and effective clerking.

+Further and Higher Education (Governance and Information) (Wales) Act 2014

+In 2010, the Office for National Statistics announced that it reclassified the further education colleges due to the Welsh Government's control over matters such as pay rates.
+The Further and Higher Education (Governance and Information) (Wales) Act 2014 changed the governance arrangements to allow the ONS to return the classification as private, by transferring more autonomy to individual FE colleges.